Navistar mulls asset sales, no deep discounts: interim CEO

-NEW YORK Truck and engine maker Navistar International Corp (NAV.N) is willing to look at the possible sale of any part of its business as it tries to return to profitability but it is not willing to consider fire sale prices for its assets, interim Chief Executive Lewis Campbell said on Monday.
+NEW YORK U.S. truck and engine maker Navistar International Corp (NAV.N) is willing to look at the possible sale of any part of its business as it tries to return to profitability, but it is not willing to consider fire-sale prices for its assets, interim Chief Executive Lewis Campbell said on Monday.

 Campbell, who replaced CEO Dan Ustian in August, said he came out of retirement because he was excited about the prospect of turning around an iconic American business.
 The company is about halfway through an analysis of every business it operates, he said.